basecamp/trix/README.md

 document.toString()  // is a JavaScript string
 ```

-### Characters, Positions, and Attributes

-Trix documents are structured as sequences of individually addressable characters.
-The index of one character in a document is called a _position_, and a start and end position together make up a _range_.

-Trix represents formatting as sets of _attributes_ applied across ranges of a document. …

 ### Immutability and Equality

 Documents are immutable values.
 Each change you make in an editor replaces the previous document with a new document.
 Capturing a snapshot of the editor’s content is as simple as keeping a reference to its document, since that document will never change over time.
 (This is how Trix implements undo.)